layerarch/layerarch.github.io/pages/home.md

 title: "Layer Architecture"
 description: "Specializing in residential and commercial projects of all sizes and complexities, from all new construction, renovation-additions, and interior alterations"

+meta_title: "Layer Architecture"
 meta_description: "Layer Architecture is a Toronto-based architecture and design studio offering innovative residential and commercial solutions.
+We are licensed and insured Architect's and members of the Ontario Association of Architects (OAA).
 View our projects and services."
-meta_title: "Layer Architecture – Residential & Commercial Design in Toronto, Ontario, Canada"
 subscribe: false

 projects: